The-Flash/ccwc/README.md

 # ccwc

-Unix wc tool implemented from scratch with Go
+Linux wc tool implemented from scratch with Go

 This Repo hosts my solution to the wc coding challenge on https://codingchallenges.fyi/challenges/challenge-wc/ by John Cricket